lgs195/LEIC-LEPD/README.md

-# LEPD
-Low-Cost Edge-Aware Polarizaition Demosaicking
+# LEPD: Low-Cost Edge-Aware Polarizaition Demosaicking

 This repository is for the paper “Efficient Polarization Demosaicking using Low-Cost Edge-Aware and Inter-Channel Correlation”.